wangziqi2013/wangziqi2013.github.io/_posts/2019-11-11-nvm-malloc.markdown

 bit map of each block and finding the index of a "0" bit.
 Full blocks are removed from this list, since they can no longer be used.
 When a pointer is freed, we first round down the pointer value to the nearest block boundary, and check if it is a slotted block.
 If true, then the block header is re-added into the linked list.

+nvm_malloc features a set of interfaces that are different from traditional malloc/free, the major reason of which is to enforce atomicity of ownership transfer.
+Memory allocation is processed in two steps.
+In the first step, the metadata within nvm_malloc is searched and a new block is allocated.
+This process happens entirely in DRAM, and only the DRAM metadata is modified to reflect the change.
+Concurrent allocation is serialized by locks on the arena and free list (they are not serialized, however, when a small and a large allocation are invoked by different threads at the concurrently, as long as the free list has at least one block).
+This step is called "reserve" in the paper.
+In the next ' step